Home » Recipe Type » Gifts » The Best Chilli Sauce You Will Ever Taste

 Instructions

-• Skin the red peppers by grilling them until the skins are black and blistered then put them in a plastic bag for 5 mins before removing the skins – it’s still messy but a lot easier to skin this way.
+• Skin the red peppers by grilling them until the skins are black and blistered then put them in a plastic bag for 5 minutes to steam before removing the skins – it's still messy but a lot easier to skin this way.

 • Put the chillies, red peppers, shallots, garlic, apple, water, bay leaves and thyme into a large saucepan.